Truck mix Truck Tralier Truck Truck Truck JCB

 When any end of a column has restraint in position and direction, then the end is not free to change its position, and the rotation about the end of the column also cannot take place.

 There are various combinations of restraints on either or both axes.
-The restraint conditions at the two ends of a column may be different or may be the same.
+The restraint conditions at the two ends of a column may be different or maybe the same.
 Following are the ideal cases of the end conditions:

 The effective length of compression members as per IS: 456–2000 of Table 28 is,